 This indicator directly addresses maintaining the quality of water in the DFA.
 The indicator therefore supports the following LRMP objectives:

-Maintain water quality in the Peace River.

-Protect water quality and quantity in Charlie Lake watershed.
+- Maintain fish habitat and water quality for priority fish species. - Maintain water quality in the Peace River. - Protect water quality and quantity in Charlie Lake watershed.

 6.38 CARBON SEQUESTRATION RATE